solliancenet/tech-immersion-data-ai/environment-setup/data/3/README.md

 The following configuration must be applied to each App Service prior to the workshop.

 1. Configure VNet integration with SQL MI VNet.
+   1. Will click continue when prompted about ASE VNet settings, and click configure, selecting the SQL MI VNet.
 2. Deploy the **ContosoAutoOpsWeb** application, found under `lab-files/data/3` folder.
    - Open the `ContosoAutoOpsWeb.sln` file, and deploy the application to each App Service.
 3. Add two connection string values to each web app.
 These should be under the Connection Strings section on the Application Settings page of each App Service.